 Two funding lines are promoted:

-Professors at the University of Tübingen who are interested in hosting a Chinese doctoral candidate in either funding line A or B can contact either Dr. Alexander Joost (eccs.md[at]gmail.com) or the Unit for International Research Cooperation and Research Strategies (international.research[at]uni-tuebingen.de)
+Professors at the University of Tübingen who are interested in hosting a Chinese doctoral candidate in either funding line A or B can contact either Dr. Alexander Joost (eccs.md) or the Unit for International Research Cooperation and Research Strategies ( @gmail.cominternational.research) @uni-tuebingen.de

 This Fellowship offers current and emerging peace leaders the opportunity to increase their capacity to prevent and resolve conflict through academic training, field experience and professional networking.
 Fellows earn either a master’s degree or a professional development certificate in peace and conflict studies at one of the six Rotary Peace Centers – one of which is the Duke-UNC Rotary Peace Center.
 Requirements: Bachelors degree plus three years of related work experience.